iamkdraj/iamkdraj.github.io/content/Literature/Literary Periods/The Victorian Period (c. 1837 – 1901) - Comprehensive.md

 The period's central tension between progress and tradition, faith and doubt, individual fulfillment and social responsibility, continues to resonate in our own era of rapid change and cultural transformation.
 Victorian literature's combination of aesthetic achievement and social engagement offers valuable lessons for understanding how literature can both reflect and shape the societies that produce it.

 *(The death of Queen Victoria in 1901 marks the end of this era and the beginning of the **Modern Period**.)*

+---

+**Summary for Quick Revision:**

+The Victorian Period (1837-1901), under Queen Victoria, was an era of rapid change, contradictions, and British imperial zenith, shaped by the Industrial Revolution.
+Key contexts include political reforms, economic transformation, social changes (class structure, urban growth, women's rights), and a crisis of faith due to scientific discoveries (Darwin).
+Intellectual movements like Utilitarianism, the Oxford Movement, Positivism, and Social Darwinism influenced thought, alongside emerging Socialism.
+Victorian literature is characterized by realism, moral purpose, the "Victorian Compromise," and a tension between idealism and doubt.
+The novel became dominant, with authors like Charles Dickens (social reform), the Brontë sisters (psychological/Gothic), George Eliot (intellectual), and Thomas Hardy (pessimistic realism).
+Poetry saw masters like Tennyson (faith vs. doubt), Robert Browning (dramatic monologue), and Elizabeth Barrett Browning.
+Sub-movements included the Pre-Raphaelite Brotherhood, Aestheticism, Realism, Naturalism, and Sensation Fiction.
+Key themes were social justice, faith/doubt, empire, progress/tradition, and individual vs. society.
+Important concepts include dramatic monologue, Bildungsroman, Gothic elements, free indirect discourse, the "New Woman," omniscient narration, and serial/three-volume publication.
+The era's innovations laid foundations for modern literature.